mcjelewis/threadz/README.md

 ###  About ##
 ////////////////////////////////////////////////////

-Built as a Learning Tools Interoperability (LTI) integration to Canvas (EWU's Learning Management System), Threadz is a discussion visualization tool that adds graphs and statistics to Canvas discussions.
+Built as a Learning Tools Interoperability (LTI) integration to Canvas (the learning management system at Eastern Washington University), Threadz is a discussion visualization tool that adds graphs and statistics to Canvas discussions.

 Online discussions provide valuable information about the dynamics of a course and its constituents.
 Much of this information is found within the content of the posts, but other elements are hidden within the social network connection and interactions between students and between students and instructors.
 Threadz is a tool that extracts this hidden information and puts it on display.